 Morrello’s crew played dead inside their tank.
 The Japanese pounded on the turret hatch and asked, “Hey Joe, you in there?”
 After the Japanese left the area 28 hours later, the crew left the tank and made their way to Manila.
 According to Morrello, Needham was still alive when he organized the surviving tank crew members to make a march to Manila, Needham refused to be moved.
 He believed that he would be a hindrance and jeopardize the attempt to reach the lines.
 He asked the men to button him in a disabled tank.
 He died in the tank.

 What is known is that Pvt.
 Harry V. Sibert died on Thursday, January 22, 1942.
 According to U. S. Army records, he was Killed in Action and was reported as Missing in Action.
 At this time, the whereabouts of Pvt.
-Harry V. Siebert’s remains are unknown, so his name appears on the Walls of the Missing at the American Military Cemetery at Manila.
+Harry V. Siebert’s remains are not known, so his name appears on the Walls of the Missing at the American Military Cemetery in Manila.